-NSTALLATION/APPLICATION:
+INSTALLATION/APPLICATION:

 - Use off-site fueling stations as much as possible.
-Fueling vehicles and equipment outdoors or in areas Use of -site rueling stations as much as possible.
-Fueling venicles and equipment outcoors or in areas where fuel may spill/leak not paved surfaces or into drainage pathways can pollute storm water.
+Fueling vehicles and equipment outdoors or in areas Use on-site fueing stations as much as possible.
+Fueing vehicles and equipment outooors or in areas where fuel may spill/leak onto paved surfaces or into drainage pathways can pollute storm water.
 If you fuel a large number of vehicles or pieces of equipment, consider using an off-site fueling station.
 These areas are better equipped to handle fuel and spills properly.
 Performing this work off-site can also be economical by eliminating the need for a separate fueling area at your site.
 If fueling must occur on-site, use designated areas, located away from drainage courses, to prevent the runon of storm water and the runoff of spills.
-Discourage topping-off of fuel tanks. - Always use secondary containment, such as a drain pan or drop cloth, when fueling to catch spills/leaks.
-Place a stockpile of spill cleanup materials where it will be readily accessible.
-Use adsorbent materials on small spills rather than hosing down or burying the spill.
-Remove the adsorbent materials promptly and dispose of properly. - Carry out all Federal and State requirements regarding stationary above ground storage tanks.
+Discourage i topping off of fuel tanks. - Always use secondary containment, such as a drain pan or drop cloth, when fueling to catch - aways use section and the section of the section of - Carry out all Federal and State requirements regarding stationary above ground storage tanks.
 (40 CF Sub.
 J) Avoid mobile fueling of mobile construction equipment around the site; rather, transport the equipment to designated fueling areas.
 With the exception of tracked equipment such as bulldozers and perhaps forklifts, most vehicles should be able to travel to a designated area with little lost time.
-Train employees and subcontractors in proper fueling and cleanup procedures used to convey low flows through the pond.
-In addition, an emergency spillway should be provided to safely convey large flood events.
-To help mitigate the warming of water at the outlet channel, designers should provide shade around the channel at the pond outlet.
+Train employees and subcontractors in proper fueling and cleanup procedures